codepainters/FD1/README.md

 Dedicated project page (with prototype pictures) to follow soon.

-ALl the project files are licensed under Modified BSD License (see LICENSE.txt).
+All the project files are licensed under Modified BSD License (see LICENSE.txt).